- Dates: August 12-16, 2019

 |Super Early Bird||12/3/2018||$2,100||$1,890|

-*VIP attendees receive a 10% discount off the regular price.
+*VIP attendees receive a 10% discount (see chart above).
 VIP attendees include AIA members, ANFA members, ANFA 2018 Conference attendees, NewSchool alumni, NewSchool Neuroscience for Architecture alumni, American Psychological Association (APA) members, Society for Neuroscience (SFN) members, American Society of Landscape Architects (ASLA) members, and Laureate Network Institutions.

 **Student pricing is for non-credit option and is for students actively enrolled in a degree-seeking program at a university.
 For credit option available for NewSchool students at standard program tuition rates.
 Student capacity is limited and early registration is encouraged.